chalktracks/chalktracks/doc/WORKFLOW.md

 This may take some time, depending on dataset size and training configuration.

-Training artifacts are saved under `runs/segment/train<run_number>`, and mlflow metrics are saved under `runs/mlflow/`.
+Training artifacts are saved under `runs/segment/<run_name>`, and mlflow metrics are saved under `runs/mlflow/`.

+The `.cvimodel` and `.mud` files for deploying the trained model to Maixcam are saved under `runs/segment/<run-name>/weights/`.

+Run names are randomly generated and printed to the terminal during training.

-To browse training records, open a browser and start the mlflow server:
+To browse training records, the mlflow server can be launched with:
 ```
 chalk mlflow_ui $CHALK_WORKSPACE_DIR/training/runs/mlflow
 ```